Evil (wrestler): Ring of Honor (2014–2015)

-At Global Wars '15 the first night May 15 he teamed with Silas Young in a losing effort against Gedo and Moose.
-The following night May 16, he was defeated by Young.
+On May 15, 2015, at the first night of Global Wars '15, he teamed with Silas Young in a losing effort against Gedo and Moose.
+The following night, he was defeated by Young.

 On the June 27 episode of ROH Wrestling, he lost to Adam Page after Colby Corino attacked Watanabe.
 On the July 4 episode of ROH Wrestling, Dalton Castle would defeat Watanabe.
-On July 23, ROH announced that House of Truth member Donovan Dijak would battle Watanabe in a singles match taped exclusively for ROH's YouTube Wrestling Channel.
-This occurred on July 24 at Death Before Dishonor XIII where Dijak defeated Watanabe.
+On July 23, ROH announced that House of Truth member Donovan Dijak would battle Watanabe in a singles match taped exclusively for ROH's YouTube channel.
+This occurred on July 24 at Death Before Dishonor XIII, where Dijak defeated Watanabe.

 August 22 at Field of Honor, Watanabe qualified for an ROH World Television Championship match by winning a nine-man gauntlet match.
 On September 18 at All Star Extravaganza VII, he teamed with Will Ferrara to defeat Dijak and Greg James.
 On September 19, Watanabe received his shot at the Television Title in a match against champion Jay Lethal, but was unsuccessful.

 Return to NJPW

 The King of Darkness (2015–2017)

 On October 12, 2015, Watanabe returned to NJPW at King of Pro-Wrestling, where he was revealed as Tetsuya Naito's associate during his match against Hiroshi Tanahashi.
 Watanabe's outside interference in the match was stopped by Hirooki Goto and Katsuyori Shibata, leading to Naito suffering a loss.
 In a post-match interview, Naito gave Watanabe the new name "King of Darkness" Evil.
 Under the new name, Evil became affiliated with Naito's Los Ingobernables de Japón stable.
-In December, Evil and Naito won their block in the 2015 World Tag League with a record of five wins and one loss, advancing to the finals of the tournament.
+In December, Evil and Naito won their block in the World Tag League with a record of five wins and one loss, advancing to the finals of the tournament.
 On December 9, Evil and Naito were defeated in the finals by Togi Makabe and Tomoaki Honma.

-In early March, Evil took part in the 2016 New Japan Cup in which he was eliminated in the first round by Tomohiro Ishii.
+In early March 2016, Evil took part in the New Japan Cup in which he was eliminated in the first round by Tomohiro Ishii.
 On March 20, Evil unsuccessfully challenged Ishii for the ROH World Television Championship.
-From July 18 to August 14, Evil took part in the 2016 G1 Climax where he finished his block with four wins and five losses, thus failing to advance.
-Despite his failure to advance, Evil scored two big wins by defeating IWGP Intercontinental Champion Michael Elgin and NEVER Openweight Champion Katsuyori Shibata on the last day.
+From July 18 to August 14, Evil took part in the G1 Climax, where he finished his block with four wins and five losses, thus failing to advance.
+Despite his failure to advance, Evil scored two big wins by defeating Michael Elgin (then-IWGP Intercontinental Champion) and Shibata (then-NEVER Openweight Champion) on the last day.

-On November 5 at Power Struggle, Evil won his first title, when he defeated Katsuyori Shibata for the NEVER Openweight Championship.
+On November 5 at Power Struggle, Evil won his first title, when he defeated Shibata for the NEVER Openweight Championship.
 Ten days later, Evil lost the title back to Shibata in Singapore.
-At the end of the year, Evil took part in the 2016 World Tag League, teaming with stablemate Sanada.
-The two finished second in their block with a record of five wins and two losses, tied with block winners Togi Makabe and Tomoaki Honma, but failed to advance to the finals due to losing the head-to-head match against Makabe and Honma.
+At the end of the year, Evil took part in the World Tag League, teaming with stablemate Sanada.
+The two finished second in their block with a record of five wins and two losses, tied with block winners Makabe and Honma, but failed to advance to the finals due to losing the head-to-head match against Makabe and Honma.